saswade/convertdv/README.md

 ```
 ./grab_n_convert.sh some_event_name
 ```
-Note: I could have fed output of dvgrab to ffmpeg, but I purposely did not do that.
+Note: I could have fed output of dvgrab to ffmpeg to not split process in to grab then convert and save some space and time, however I choose to not do so.
 I wanted to capture recording timestamp in the dv file name, then use it for setting file's last modified timestamp.
 This is essential in order to list captured and converted files in proper crolological order.
 That way if you upload these files in google photo or any other cloud then they will be ordered by their recording time and not captured time.
 Splitting task in capture and convert is the easiest way I could achieve timestamp (not the only way).
 It takes another 10-18 minutes to convert, which in my opinion is not big deal.
 Another advantage of splitting is, I can keep dv recording if I want for future use (remember, it's a raw format).

 ## Result
 Happiness of watching old memories